strongloop/loopback-authorization-extension/README.md

 ### Step 4 (Define DataSource)

-Bind your dataSource you want to use for authorization tables using extending your datasource from `DataSource` class
+Bind your dataSource you want to use for authorization tables using `bindAuthorization`

 See this example: